Kim Lombardi's Story

 They visited a general practitioner who suggested a cardiovascular and thoracic surgeon.
-That visit, in turn, led them to Mohammad Quader, MD, lead transplant surgeon and director of Heart Transplantation and Ventricular Assist Device Therapy at The Nebraska Medical Center that had resumed its heart transplant program in 2005.
+That visit, in turn, led them to Mohammad Quader, MD, lead transplant surgeon and director of Heart Transplantation and Ventricular Assist Device Therapy at Nebraska Medicine that had resumed its heart transplant program in 2005.

-The couple met with Dr. Quader and Ioana Dumitru, MD, transplant cardiologist and medical director of the Heart Failure and Cardiac Transplant Program at The Nebraska Medical Center.
+The couple met with Dr. Quader and Ioana Dumitru, MD, transplant cardiologist and medical director of the Heart Failure and Cardiac Transplant Program at Nebraska Medicine.
 By that time, the aneurysm had grown to eight centimeters.
 The two doctors gave Lombardi a "30 percent chance or less" and put his name on the list of patients awaiting a donor heart.